-Android is an open source system meaning that Google builds it, shares it and then manufacturers can pretty much do whatever they want with it.
-An example of this is Samsung’s customized UI layer TouchWiz (or Samsung Experience), which often finds itself the subject of heated debates—not everyone is a fan.
-If you want to remove TouchWiz from your phone, we have several different solutions to help you out, whether you're the average user or an Android expert.
+Android is an open source system.
+That means that third-party manufacturers can pretty much do whatever they want with it.
+An example of this is Samsung’s customized UI layer, One UI (formerly Samsung Experience and before that TouchWiz), which often finds itself the subject of heated debates - not everyone is a fan.
+If you want to remove the UI from your phone, we have several different solutions to help you out, whether you're the average user or an Android expert.

 - How to disable Samsung apps without root